TeXworks/texworks/modules/QtPDF/README.md

  - Highlighting! (to show syncing destination, search results, etc.)
  - ~~PgDn should scroll one viewport height~~ __DONE__
  - ~~draw frame around magnifying glass (requested by Reinhard Kotucha)~~ __DONE__
- - make the magnifying glass a top-level window (so it can extend outside the main view's window boundaries) (requested by Reinhard Kotucha)
  - Comment on how `pageScale` works and is used
  - Control memory usage through caching and zoom throttling
+ - possibility to abort render requests when page moves out of view (is there a way to avoid going through all pages at each scroll event?)

 ### Wishlist
  - annotations (popup window)
+ - make the magnifying glass a top-level window (so it can extend outside the main view's window boundaries) (requested by Reinhard Kotucha)
  - rulers (in main window, and attached to magnifying glass)
- - ~~possibility to abort render requests when page moves out of view (is there a way to avoid going through all pages at each scroll event?)~~ __DONE__
  - Split view???
  - Improve handling of several concurrent versions (magnifications) of the same page (currently: "normal" and "magnified" versions); simplify code, remove